Chicago Premises Liability Lawyers

 • Funeral and burial expenses

-The property owner may not be the only party that’s liable for your injuries.
-You may also be able to sue a product manufacturer, a business owner, a tenant, a cleaning company, or another negligent party.
+You may be able to sue property owners, managers, tenants, maintenance companies, security contractors, and even product manufacturers.
 We can help you determine who may be liable for your injuries during your free case evaluation.

-If you plan to file a premises liability claim or lawsuit, you should hire a lawyer right away.
+Yes.
+You should hire a lawyer right away to help with your claim.
 Since municipal ordinances, state laws, and other regulations apply, and multiple parties may be liable, these types of cases are often more complicated than regular negligence cases.

 Your attorney will help preserve evidence, make sure all applicable laws are applied, ensure you meet important deadlines, negotiate on your behalf, and represent you in court if necessary.